puzzlef/louvain-lowmem-communities-openmp/README.md

 ### Code structure

-The code structure of GVE-Louvain is as follows:
+The code structure is as follows:

 ```bash
 - inc/_algorithm.hxx: Algorithm utility functions